 Why is Risk Assessment Important in Cybersecurity?

 A cybersecurity risk assessment allows you to implement the most effective controls for your business.
-This step is essential in mitigating cyber risks as well as wasted time and resources.
+This step is essential in mitigating cyber risks and enhancing your small business’s data protection.
+Additionally, it will help you reduce wasted time and resources.

 Cybersecurity Assessment Checklist